The Rise of Robots in Defence

 As well as its defence potential, Spot has been used as a survey mechanism to access several hazardous environments, including factories and construction sites as well as underground mines.
 The main issue found with Spot by the French military test teams was that the batteries tended to run out very quickly and that it was slow compared to human beings, but these are faults that can be remedied.

 Drones are a touchy subject, and many people regard them as an invasion of privacy and counter to human rights.
-Nonetheless, in 2019 the MoD commissioned a "swarm of drones" from a commercial developer, to provide the army with greater situational awareness.
+Nonetheless, in 2019, the MoD commissioned a "swarm of drones" from a commercial developer to provide the army with greater situational awareness.
 Unmanned aerial vehicles (UAVs), as they are officially known, offer cheaper and safer aerial surveillance and reconnaissance than any form of crewed vehicle.
 They make a lot less noise and often perform the additional function of disorienting or flushing out hidden enemies.
 Drones carrying out reconnaissance can be very small and discreet, so land can be scouted and troop positions recorded with less notice or danger than when using human personnel.

 Get More From Rowse Straight To Your Inbox